ercbk/nested-cross-validation-comparison/README.md

 ![](README_files/figure-gfm/kj_patch_kj-1.png)<!-- -->

-#### Results:
+#### Performance Results (Kuhn-Johnson):

 -   Runtimes for n = 100 and n = 800 are close, and there’s a large jump in runtime going from n = 2000 to n = 5000.
 -   The number of repeats has little effect on the amount of percent error.
 -   For n = 100, there is substantially more variation in percent error than in the other sample sizes.
 -   While there is a large runtime cost that comes with increasing the sample size from 2000 to 5000 observations, it doesn’t seem to provide any benefit in gaining a more accurate estimate of the out-of-sample error.

 ![](README_files/figure-gfm/kj-patch-1.png)<!-- -->

-#### Results:
+#### Performance Results (Raschka):

 -   The longest runtime is under 30 minutes, so runtime isn’t as large of a consideration if we are only comparing a few algorithms.
 -   There isn’t much difference in runtime between n = 100 and n = 2000.
 -   For n = 100, there’s a relatively large change in percent error when going from 1 repeat to 2 repeats.
 The error estimate then stabilizes for repeats 3 through 5.
 -   n = 5000 gives poorer out-of-sample error estimates than n = 800 and
     n = 2000 for all values of repeats.
 -   n = 800 remains under 2.5% percent error for all repeat values, but also shows considerable volatility.

+## Summary

+-   Kuhn-Johnson trains 50x as many models; takes 8x longer to run; for a similar amount of generalization error if your data size is a few thousand rows
+    -   Kuhn-Johnson’s runtime starts to really balloon once you get into dataset with over a thousand rows.
+    -   The extra folds made a huge difference.
+With Kuhn-Johnson, the runtimes were hours, and with Raschka’s, it was minutes.
+-   For smaller datasets, you should have at least 3 repeats when running Rashka’s method.
+-   This is just one dataset, but I still found it surprising how little a difference repeats made in reducing generalizaion error.
+The benefit only kicked in with the dataset that had hundred rows.

-References
+## References

 Boulesteix, AL, and C Strobl.
 2009.
 “Optimal Classifier Selection and Negative Bias in Error Rate Estimation: An Empirical Study on